 Implementing ISO 45001

-Implementation from OHSAS 18001 certificate to ISO 45001 can be a smooth process with the correct approach.
-OUr information will provide you with recommendations for the accreditation and certification for the transition to ISO 45001.
-Organizations have three years to make the transition after the publication of ISO 45001.
-Although organizations are allowed this amount of time, it is recommended that a logical time to make the transition is during the recertification period.
+Implementation from an OHSAS 18001 certificate to an ISO 45001 certificate can be a smooth process with the correct approach.
+We provide you with recommendations and tools for the transition from OHSAS 18001 certification to ISO 45001.
+Organizations have three years to make the transition after the publication of ISO 45001 in 2018.
+Although organizations are allowed this amount of time, it is logical (and also recommended) that organizations make the transition during their recertification period.

-The transition timeline for ISO 45001 is three years.
-The world’s first occupational health and safety international standard was published on March 12th, 2018 meaning your transition will need to be completed by March 2021.
+The transition timeline for ISO 45001:2018 is three years.
+The world’s first occupational health and safety international standard was published on March 12th, 2018.
+This means your transition will need to be completed by March 2021.

 - Obtain a copy of ISO 45001